You Are Not Starting Over

 Days 1 to 3: Diagnose and Map

-Day 1: Read your score report using the process above.
-List every below-passing area.
-Rank them by exam weight.
+Day 1: Read your result report using the process above.
+List every weak area you can identify.
+Rank those areas by exam weight.
 This is your target list.
 Everything you study for the next two weeks comes from this list.
-Topics you passed stay on the shelf.
+Strong topics stay mostly on the shelf.

 Day 2: Take a full diagnostic practice exam (100 questions, timed).
 Not to test yourself emotionally.
-To get a second data point on your weak areas and see if any "passing" areas from the real exam are actually soft.
+To get a second data point on your weak areas and see if any supposedly strong areas are actually soft.
 Score it by topic.
-Compare it to your Pearson VUE report.
+Compare it to your official result report.
+To rehearse timed conditions first, use the free timed practice exam, then drill weak topics in the free practice-question bank.

 Day 3: Build your study schedule for the next 11 days.
 Assign each remaining day a primary topic from your target list.
 Heaviest-weighted topics get more days.
 If Brokerage Activities and Math are both weak, they each get 2 days.
 A topic worth 2% gets part of one day.